Essential Legal Framework

 EUROPEAN CO-PRODUCTION tackles these complex questions head-on.
 The workshop offers exclusive insights into the making of several recent European co-productions as well as legal and finance in production and distribution.
 Hands-on tips help participants to successfully handle the changing complexities of European co-productions.
 NEW: As the mechanisms of co-production and co-financing are not limited to feature film, the workshop is now also open to professionals working in the co-production of TV series.

 Participants benefit from the experience of acclaimed European producers and leading experts in media financing, production, sales and distribution.
-Various virtual networking opportunities and collaboration in virtual working groups allow to connect with European colleagues and pave the way for new business opportunities.
+Various networking and group collaboration opportunities allow to connect with European colleagues and pave the way for new business opportunities.

 |Target Group||Film and TV professionals interested in co-production|